DavidLee528/davidlee528.github.io/index.md

 # Welcome

-I’m Tianhao Li, interested in building safe and secure autonomous agent and multi-agent system.
-I have an interdisciplinary background including cybersecurity, science, and artificial intelligence.
+I’m Tianhao Li, and my research focuses on LLM agents and their real-world applications.
+More specifically, I work on security, autonomy, and practical applications.

 # Employment